jasonmuzzy/aoc-copilot/README.md

 1) Skip the examples and only run against actual inputs by setting `skipTests` to true
 2) Provide the `addDb` parameter to the runner so it knows where to find the examples.
 If you go this route then please consider [contributing](#contributing) it to the [example database](docs/egdb.md) so others can benefit as well!

 **Q**.
-What about 2015 - 2018?<br>
+What about 2015 - 2017?<br>
 **A**.
-Based on how differently 2019 was structured compared to more recent years, I don't expect *any* examples to be automatically available for 2018 or earlier.
+Based on how differently 2018 and 2019 were structured compared to more recent years, I don't expect *any* examples to be automatically available for 2017 or earlier.
 You can still use all the other features of AoCC, but plan to use one of the techniques above to skip the examples or provide their locations.

 <a id="installation"></a>
 ## Installation